Miami Hurricanes Logo

 What is Miami Hurricanes?

 They are an athletic team based in Coral Gables, Florida, representing the University of Miami.
-They compete in the Atlantic Coast Conference (ACC) and are recognizable for their mascot, Sebastian the ibis, and their eye-catching orange, green, and white colors.
-Miami’s athletic department has a rich history of achievement, especially in soccer, where they have produced many NFL players and won numerous national titles.
-The soccer team is known for its signature “turnover chain” celebration and aggressive play style.
+They compete in the Atlantic Coast Conference (ACC) and are recognizable for their mascot, Sebastian the Ibis, and their eye-catching orange, green, and white colors.
+Miami’s athletic department has a rich history of achievement, especially in soccer, where it has produced many NFL players and won numerous national titles.
+The soccer team is known for its signature “turnover chain” celebration and aggressive style of play.
 In addition to soccer, they have excelled in baseball, basketball, and track and field.
 The program is known for its rabid fans and lively atmosphere at home games, especially soccer games at Hard Rock Stadium.

 The athletic department is called the Miami Hurricanes because the first game was postponed due to a hurricane.
 The 1926 event affected the university so much that the players chose this nickname to commemorate the tragedy.
 If legend is to be believed, the senior administration would name the team after native plants or animals.
 But its spokesman, Porter Norris, said the athletes wouldn’t like it and offered his version, the Hurricanes.
 According to another version, the players held a meeting in 1927 to vote on the name “Hurricanes.”
 It is argued that it was meant to demonstrate a willingness to win over opponents.

 The team’s emblem has changed several times.
-The last time was in 1972 when the athletic department got a symbol as a green-orange “U.” It has remained the centerpiece of the Miami Hurricanes’ identity system ever since.
-And since 2009, the entire university.
-In 1979, Henry King Stanford attempted to update the emblem, but students launched a campaign to defend the “U.” In 1992, fans made a special gesture to support the players.
+The last time was in 1972, when the athletic department got a symbol: a green and orange “U..”
+It has remained the centerpiece of the Miami Hurricanes’ identity system.
+Since 2009, the entire university.
+In 1979, Henry King Stanford attempted to update the emblem, but students launched a campaign to defend the “U.” In 1992, fans made a special gesture to show their support for the players.
 They folded their fingers in such a way as to make a U-shaped figure.
 It is a globally recognized gesture known far beyond the United States.

 1940 – 1964